Cincinnati Population 2017

 There have been many race riots in Cincinnati.
 The earliest occurred in 1829, when a riot broke out as anti-abolitionists attacked black people in the city, with other riots occurring in 1836 and 1841.
 The most recent racially-charged riot occurred in 2001 when police shot and killed a black man during a foot pursuit.

 Cincinnati was founded in 1788.
-The original surveyor of the area, John Filson, originally named the settlement Losantiville, which combines four terms from different languages to mean "the town opposite the mouth of the Locking River."
+The original surveyor of the area, John Filson, originally named the settlement Losantiville, which combines four terms from different languages to mean "the town opposite the mouth of the Licking River."
 The settlement was renamed Cincinnati in 1790 by Arthur St. Clair to honor the Society of the Cincinnati, which honored General George Washington, who was considered a latter-day Cincinnatus.

 The first settlers to the area were Germans.
 By 1819, the city was incorporated.
 The introduction of steam navigation on the Ohio River helped Cincinnati grow to 115,000 people by 1850, and the area began to grow rapidly.
 In its early history, Cincinnati depended heavily on trade with slave states to the south and African Americans began to settle the area in growing numbers.
 This led to tensions and racially-fueled riots.